Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review: MML - Challenges and Opportunities

-One particular challenge in using GNNs is oversmoothing, which occurs when the GNN is trained for too many iterations, causing the node representations to become almost similar~\cite{wu2020comprehensive}.
-This leads to a loss of information, decrease in the model's performance, and generalization~\cite{valsesia2021ran}.
-Regularization techniques such as dropout, weight decay, skip-connection, and incorporation of higher-order structures, such as motifs and graphlets, have been proposed, but building deep architectures that can scale and adapt to varying structural patterns of graphs is still an open challenge.
+One particular challenge in using GNNs is over-smoothing, which occurs when the GNN is trained for too long, causing the node representations to become almost similar \cite{wu2020comprehensive}.
+This leads to a loss of information, a decrease in the model's performance, and a lack of generalization \cite{valsesia2021ran}.
+Regularization techniques such as dropout, weight decay, skip-connection, and incorporating higher-order structures, such as motifs and graphlets, have been proposed.
+However, building deep architectures that can scale and adapt to varying structural patterns of graphs is still an open challenge.